 Business incubators and accelerators play an increasingly important role in commercializing innovations and supporting entrepreneurs to solve the biggest global challenges of today.
 Leading them effectively requires continuous learning that challenges us to renew our thinking.

-I was invited to be a speaker at global Business Incubation Summit in Doha, Qatar in November 2019 and share our best practices from Finland.
+I was invited to be a speaker at global World Incubation Summit in November 2019 organized by UBI Global and share our best practices from Finland.
 The summit brought together over 300 people leading business incubators, accelerators and corporate innovation from over 30 countries.
 It offered a unique opportunity to gain different perspectives on how to develop incubators, benchmark, gain insight into the key trends, hot topics and challenges that the incubators are facing.

 I picked up the following five key takeaways from the summit summarizing the most prominent trends affecting incubators: